Skip to content

 Sources we cite

-Where the business & creator numbers come from
+Where business & creator numbers come from

 Beehiiv / ConvertKit / Substack benchmarks · Sponsor.io rate cards · Meta + Google Ads industry tables